Aditya-Y-29/LammaGita/ReadMe.md

 In the next step, we combined the previous components into the `main.py` script.
 To evaluate the speed of CPU inference, the timeit module is also utilized.

 ## User Interface
-Attached are several screenshots of the user interface for review.

 ### User query: What can I learn from Bhagvad Gita?
 ![Overview](assets/q1_1.png)